eeb313-2019/THE-TIBBLERS/plots/mock/README.md

 4. Do environmental factors (depth, mean annual temperature, mean primary productivity, specific habitat) influence feeding interactions or predator and prey size relationships (mass, length, fork length)?

 Caption:
-Line graph depicting how a range of an environmental factors affect predator size
+Line graph depicting the variation in predator size across the range of a given environmental factor

 5. PCA: For relating environmental, geographic, and biological variables to identify potentially important relationships